insure logo

 Single entity coverage

-“For example, if the condo was built with standard grade kitchen cabinets, tile countertops, and rolled vinyl flooring, the association policy would cover replacement with like kind and quality materials.
-If the owner of the unit, or a prior unit owner, upgraded to higher-end cabinetry, granite countertops, and engineered wood flooring, the current unit owner would generally be responsible for the additional cost to insure these upgrades with this type of coverage,” says Bakonis.
+“For example, if the condo was built with standard grade kitchen cabinets, tile countertops, and rolled vinyl flooring, the association policy would cover the replacement with similar materials.
+If it’s been upgraded to higher-end cabinetry, granite countertops, and engineered wood flooring, the current unit owner would generally be responsible for the additional cost to insure these upgrades” says Bakonis.

 All-in coverage

-All-in, also called all-inclusive, coverage frequently covers the structure along with fixtures, installations, and additions to the interior surfaces of your unit.
+All-in coverage, also called all-inclusive coverage, frequently covers the structure along with fixtures, installations, and additions to the interior surfaces of your unit.
 This includes improvements and upgrades to your home.

-“However, there can be variations in coverage, so unit owners should verify what is and is not covered with their condo association or property management company rather than relying on a more generic phrase like ‘all-inclusive coverage,'” Bakonis advises.
+“However, there can be variations in coverage, so unit owners should verify what is and isn’t covered with their condo association or property management company rather than relying on a more generic phrase like ‘all-inclusive coverage,’” Bakonis says.

 Frequently Ask Questions